Datlyfe/vibester/README.md

-Simple music player powered by Electron and Vue
+Elegent music player powered by Electron and Vue

 ### Installation
 `yarn install (or npm install)`